jing3387/lang0/README.md

 http://wiki.c2.com/?NominativeAndStructuralTyping

 ## Unions are also created implicitly
-Conditionals can return different types from each branch which results in a sum type being created which is the sum of the types returned from each branch.
+Conditionals can return different types from each branch which results in a union being created.

-`nth` also creates a union for each of the potential elements that could be accessed.
-This effectively allows for heterogeneous structure by converting a `cons` into the desired structure, i.e. creating a constructor based off of cons.